NetCAS: Dynamic Cache and Backend Device Management in Networked Environments: Design and Implementation

 To split requests efficiently without incurring costly online exploration, NetCAS relies on a \textbf{Performance Profile~(Perf Profile)} that empirically records standalone throughputs of cache and backend devices for different workload configurations.
 The profile spans a three–dimensional space defined by \textit{block size}, \textit{in–flight requests}, and \textit{threads}.
 These values are later referenced when determining the optimal split ratio.
 Such profile–based approaches are widely used in systems for rapid decision making, as they capture device–specific scaling behaviors while enabling constant–time lookups in the fast path.
 By consulting a compact profile, they avoid latency and CPU overhead in storage and networking systems such as congestion–control protocols~\cite{winstein13tcp_ex_machina}, DVFS power management~\cite{liang13dvfs}, and TCP CUBIC’s cubic–root calculation~\cite{ha08cubic}.

+Internally, the Perf Profile is a lookup table~(LUT) indexed by $\langle$\textit{block\_size}, \textit{inflight\_requests}, \textit{threads}$\rangle$, where each entry stores the independently measured standalone throughput of the cache device and the backend device at that operating point.
+The initial grid spans 5 inflight levels $\times$ 5 thread levels $\times$ 2 block sizes $=$ 50 entries, with concurrency levels drawn from commonly exercised datacenter settings and block sizes matching the most common OpenCAS page sizes.

+These entries are populated with a \emph{generic I/O microbenchmark}~(e.g., \texttt{fio} with random reads) rather than an application-specific workload, because the LUT captures \emph{device-level concurrency characteristics}---a hardware property of each device pair---that transfer across workloads sharing the same hardware.
+This is analogous to how transport-layer congestion-control profiles characterize link capacity rather than application behavior; modern datacenter environments further justify profile reuse, as hardware and workload mixes within a given cluster are highly homogeneous~\cite{mars13, nishtala13}.
+Industry practice confirms this pattern: Meta deploys uniform 48-rack server pods as standardized building blocks~\cite{meta_dcfabric}, Google organizes dedicated TPU Pod clusters of identical accelerators~\cite{google_tpu}, Azure assembles thousands of identical GPU servers into AI supercomputer clusters~\cite{azure_superfactory}, and Alibaba's scheduling constraints confine most jobs to a small subset of eligible nodes~\cite{cheng18alibaba}.

+When the runtime workload operates between grid points, NetCAS uses the \emph{nearest LUT entry} as a starting estimate.
+The online monitor~(\S\ref{subsec:Fluct}) immediately observes actual throughput and feeds the congestion detector, which recalculates the split ratio using the formula in~\S\ref{subsec:split_rat}.
+The LUT thus provides a \emph{fast starting point}; the online monitor dominates within seconds.
+New entries can also be appended at runtime as the monitor encounters previously unseen workload configurations, making the profile incrementally self-improving.

 Constructing the full table can be costly.
 In modern datacenters, however, hardware and workload mixes are relatively homogeneous, and many services operate under stable, repeatable configurations.
 This lets operators prebuild a profile for a fixed workload or maintain a shared profile that can be reused across servers, avoiding per–machine exploration.
-Figure~\ref{fig:break_even_fast} illustrates the payoff: a job–specific profile, which is partially filled according to the job type, amortizes within a few minutes, while the full profile converges within an hour—still modest compared to the long execution times of modern datacenter workloads.
+Figure~\ref{fig:break_even_fast} quantifies this trade-off.
+The 50-entry LUT completes in approximately 25\,minutes, after which NetCAS operates at its steady-state split ratio.
+The cumulative gain crosses zero (break-even) at 59\,minutes and continues to grow, reaching +49\% at three hours and asymptotically approaching the +73\% steady-state advantage.
+Since modern datacenter jobs typically run for hours to days, the profiling cost is amortized quickly.